The ‘special one’ — Hifiman’s new mid-fi benchmark

 Treble

-The treble is the aspect of the HE600 that most clearly defines its character within this group.
-There is a carefully judged level of upper-frequency energy — enough to add definition, transient snap, and that micro-detail retrieval that separates instruments precisely — while stopping short of becoming sibilant or uncomfortable on well-recorded material.
+The treble is what most clearly defines the HE600’s character within this group.
+There is enough upper-frequency energy to add definition and transient snap — the micro-detail retrieval is precise — while stopping short of becoming sibilant or uncomfortable on well-recorded material.
 On “Tamacun” by Rodrigo y Gabriela, the percussive guitar attack and string harmonics come through with real presence and excitement, each note articulated clearly without edginess.
 The honest caveat is this: if your listening diet includes a significant amount of 1980s recordings where the mastering was already hot in the treble, the HE600 will amplify that character.
 For those listeners, the Edition XV with its more relaxed upper frequencies is likely the better match, or a small high-shelf cut via PEQ will take the edge off without compromising what makes this headphone engaging.

 The soundstage is more intimate than what the Ananda Unveiled delivers — of the four Hifiman headphones in this review cycle, the Unveiled’s open grille geometry gives it the widest, most diffuse spatial presentation, and the HE600 does not attempt to match it.
 Within its more focused stage, however, the imaging is excellent.
 Instruments sit in well-defined positions, front-to-back layering is clean and stable, and the centre image holds firm even in dense recordings.
 On “Hotel California” by the Eagles, the guitar intro and drum spread resolve precisely, each instrument occupying a distinct position rather than blurring into a generalised stereo image.
-I believe the HE600’s treble energy is directly responsible for that imaging precision — the upper-frequency definition acts as a positional cue that sharpens the sense of where each sound lives.
+I suspect the HE600’s elevated treble energy is part of why the imaging feels so sharp.

 Comparisons